Cepat-Kilat-Teknologi/genieacs-stack/README.md

 ## Security Features

+- JWT-based authentication for UI
-- JWT-based authentication for UI and NBI API
+- X-API-Key authentication for NBI API (Kubernetes)
 - No default credentials (must be configured via `.env`)
 - MongoDB not exposed to host by default
 - `no-new-privileges` security option enabled